 Linux systems that are configured to autoinstall packages may not be configured to autoreboot (it may be desirable to time this manually).
-This check will enable alerts to be fired in the case where reboots are not performed in a timely manner.
+This check enables alerts to be fired in the case where reboots are not performed in a timely manner.

-conf.d/folder at the root of your Agent’s directory.
+conf.d/ folder at the root of your Agent’s configuration directory.
+See the sample reboot_required.d/conf.yaml for all available configuration options.

 sudo mkdir /var/run/dd-agent sudo chown dd-agent:dd-agent /var/run/dd-agent